DavidOrtegaFarrerons/js-toy-codecrafters-http-server/README.md

 Maybe Handlers could have pointed to services so that if in the future any operation a handler does, is required by another, it just has to call the service, but as I have not seen it necessary and the code is very small, I have not done it yet.

 Hope you liked this Readme / Post.

+## How to run it:

+In order to run the project, make sure you have node.js v18 installed.
+Then, you can run the `./your_server.sh` (if you want to get and post files, use the `--directory`: `./your_server.sh --directory /path/to/directory`).